piepdx/pie-cookbook/drafts/working-draft.md

 # Creating a cadence

 One of the most critical roles for the accelerator staff is managing the cadence of the class.
-Both in terms of introducing stressors and pulling pressure release valves, as necessary.
+Both in terms of introducing stressors and pulling pressure-release valves, as necessary.

 There is no prescribed timing here.
 You add more pressure when it's needed.
 And you try to break the tension when it's needed.
 You just have to play it by ear.

+That said, there are some clear guardrails to help guide this effort.

 # Three months

 PIE chose to run our program for a three month intensive period.

-(We ran the first class for four and half months, and it seemed to be too long.
-So we shortened.
-We'll get into why it seemed long.)
+We ran the first class for four and half months, and it seemed to be too long.
+So we shortened the program.
+Later, we'll get into why it seemed long.

 ## Three months is a very short time

-Most corporations, governments, and larger organization often question how we can possibly get anything done in three months.
-"Three months seems so short."
+Most corporations, governments, and larger organization often question how we can possibly get anything effective done in three months.
+"Three months seems so short," they say.

 And it is.
 It's a short intensive period of incredibly stressful work.
-Piled on top of the long period of incredibly stressful work that is building a startup.
+Piled on top of — or in the middle of — the long period of incredibly stressful and arduous work that is building a startup.
+(In all honesty, the accelerator period is the least stressful — and most supportive — of any of it.)

 And if companies aren't careful, the three months can slip by very quickly.
+Too quickly.
 Without much to show for it.
 A few skipped mentor meetings.
 A talk or two.
 And suddenly it's Demo Day.
 Just like that.

 ## Three months is a very long time